island-is/island.is/handbook/repository/workspace-settings.md

 The `e2e-ci.js` script requires few parameters:

-- `-n` - The name of the e2e project.
+- `-n` - Required.
+The name of the e2e project.
 The script uses this name to find the name of the target app (by stripping of the `-e2e` ending).
+- `-d` - Required.
+Sets the output directory for the production build.
 - `-s` - Boolean to indicate if to use `--skip-nx-cache`
 - `-t` - Only for React.
 Sets the app type to `react`.
-- `-f` - Only for React.
-Sets the output directory for the production build.
 - `-b` - Optional for React.
 If the app is deployed to a sub-directory, that is the `base` in `index.html` this option is needed to set that path.